• Skip to primary navigation

 Pro Tips By Neha

-Use very good quality long grain basmati rice to make jeera rice for the best result.
-Long grain and aged rice are the best.
+Use very good quality long grain basmati rice to make perfect jeera rice.
+Long-grain and aged rice are the best.

 Add cumin to the ghee, only when it is nicely hot.
 The cumin will crackle immediately releasing all its flavor in the ghee.
 This simple trick makes a huge difference in the taste of this rice dish, so do not ignore it.